 Akathisia is very poorly understood and usually misdiagnosed as schizophrenia or bipolar or agitated depression.
 Do not underplay how serious this condition is.
 Get the person complaining of these symptoms help and relief as fast as possible.
 It’s akin to being in chronic pain.
 The person experiencing akathisia is probably experiencing a side effect from their medication, not an underlying medical condition (although Parkinson’s can lead to akathisia too sometimes and Guillain Barre syndrome although sometimes akathisia is also misdiagnosed as both).

 If people experiencing akathisia end up in a psych ward they may never get out.
 This is terrible and traumatizing.
 Their side effect symptoms will most likely be treated with more psych medications, worsening their symptoms and discomfort until they can’t communicate well.
-People experiencing akathisia cannot be given more psych meds to cover the symptoms (unless it’s a low dose of 15mg of Mirtazapine).
+People experiencing akathisia cannot be given more psych meds to cover the symptoms.
 If a person you love ends up in emergency due to akathisia or hurting themselves due to the akathisia – make sure to inform every doctor that sees them, what they’re suffering from and stop them from using sedative medications to calm them down (as those medications can make akathisia worse and are commonly used in an emergency ward [ketamine and benzodiazepines for example]).
 Hydromorphone can be used safely, and morphine, and propofol to calm them down without worsening akathisia.

 What Does Akathisia Feel Like?